danburonline/public-notes/01 private/books/The Kubernetes Book/Multi-Container Pod Patterns.md

 ## Advantages of Multi-Container Pods

 - **Shared resources**: Containers inside a pod share the same network space, which means they can communicate with each other using `localhost`.
 They can also share storage volumes.
-- **Simplified communication**: The inter-container communication is simplified as they're deployed on the same host.
+- **Simplified communication**: The inter-container communication is simplified as they’re deployed on the same host.
 - **Tight coupling**: If the containers are tightly coupled and need to be scaled together, deploying them in the same pod simplifies the process.

 ## Disadvantages of Multi-Container Pods

-- **Limited scalability**: Since all containers in a pod are scheduled on the same node, you can't scale them individually.
+- **Limited scalability**: Since all containers in a pod are scheduled on the same node, you can’t scale them individually.
 They have to be scaled together.
 - **Shared resources can be a disadvantage**: If one container uses up most of the resources, it can starve the other containers, leading to performance issues.
 - **Failure propagation**: If one container fails, it could bring down the entire pod.